crossplane/docs/content/master/concepts/environment-configs.md

 ---

 A Crossplane EnvironmentConfig is an in-memory data store.
-Composition patches can read from and write to a environment.
+Composition patches can read from and write to an environment.

 Crossplane supports multiple EnvironmentConfigs, each acting as a unique data store.